Improve Your Running with Goal Setting

 What is Goal Setting?

-Goal setting can help you run a marathon, achieve your fastest race time, or run farther than you’ve ever run before.
+Using some goal setting best practices can help you run a marathon, achieve your fastest race time, or run farther than you’ve ever run before.
 When we have running goals, it keeps us motivated and on track.
 These goals can be short-term or long-term and are based on a variety of aspects that come with being an athlete.

-Goal setting is helpful for all levels of runners, from people wanting to try running for the first time to experienced runners.
+Setting goals is helpful for all levels of runners, from people wanting to try running for the first time to experienced runners.
+Having a timeline and rewards system for meeting yoru milestones will have a huge impact on your training and accomplishments.

 What are the Benefits of Goal Setting?